Taking medicines at home is a common part of cancer treatment. It is important to take the medicine safely and as instructed.

-The best known foods that affect the CYP enzymes are grapefruit and Seville oranges.
-This includes their juice and other products that are mostly made from these, for example marmalade.
+The best known foods affecting CYP enzymes are grapefruit and Seville oranges.
+This includes their juice and other products mostly made from these, for example, marmalade.

-The food and drink you may need to avoid depend on the drug you are having and which CYP enzymes are involved.
+The food and drink you may need to avoid depend on the drug you have and which CYP enzymes are involved.
 Your doctor or pharmacist will tell you if you need to avoid particular foods or drink while on treatment.

 Drugs that affect CYP enzymes

 There are many different types of drugs that can affect the CYP enzymes.
 These include:

 - certain antibiotics

 - anti fungal drugs

 - HIV treatment